 Before we began testing toaster ovens we had many lengthy discussions about what would be the best food products to use.
-After considering our own experiences, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gambit of things users want to make in a toaster oven.
+After considering our own experiences using a variety of kitchen appliances, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gamut of things users want to make in a toaster oven.

 To determine baking performance we identified three main categories of baked goods that would often be prepared in a countertop oven: fluffy desserts, dense desserts, and meats.
 Fluffy are those that are made from a batter that is going to rise a significant amount giving you a more light and sweet taste; your cakes and muffins and those sorts of things.
 Dense desserts are made from batters and doughs that don't rise very much resulting in more rich and heavy desserts, namely brownies and cookies.
 Meats are fairly self-explanatory.

 To test performance in dense dessert baking we felt we had to go with the classic chocolate chip cookie.
-Again, in the interest of consistency we used store bought cookie dough and followed the cookie manufacturer's baking instructions.
-We graded all of the cookies based on evenness of cooking and level of moisture.
+Again, in the interest of consistency, we used store-bought cookie dough and followed the cookie manufacturer's baking instructions.
+We graded all of the cookies based on the evenness of cooking and level of moisture.
 We specifically wanted cookies that had just a bit of crunch on the outside with insides that were just a bit gooey.

 Chicken drumsticks were our delicacy of choice to assess meat baking performance.
 We preheated each oven to 400˚F and then baked the drumsticks in a glass bakeware pan for 45 minutes.
 After they finished cooking we checked the internal temperature of each drumstick with a meat thermometer and tasted them.
 We were looking for drumsticks with nice crispy skins and fully cooked and moist meat.

 Ease of Use